AlexandreGrego1/FinalVersion20-10-20/README.md

 The method applied to develop this page is described as per below: <br>

-#### Header
-- Introduction section wrapped with a profile image and greetings.
-An zoom anitation with a scale from 0.9 to 1.0 was applied;
-- Hamburger and nav button with transform translatex (0) applied bringing an animation to hide the navigation buttons from main menu on the home page.<br>

 #### About Me
-- Container-fluid class developed to split its screen between work history and My Skills.
-For my work history, it was developed to take 1/3 of the screen, for my skills, it was developed to take 2/3 of the screen when it is displayed on desktop view.
-Both screen is developed to open on responsive view floating to left and aligning to the center page displaying the context underneath to the subsequence context.<br>

-#### Footer
-- Ancor link to access an printable version of CV available in pdf.
-Target blank applied to keep the recruiter on the main.
-Download font awesome anitation button applied, and  hovering with red color;
-- Ancor links applied to social lists of my professional history.
-Download font awesome anitation button applied, and  hovering in red color.
+- Screen developed to split its size into two different layouts;
+- Work history takes 1/3 of the desktop view, while "my skills" takes 2/3 of the desktop view.
+- Screens are responsive, when the page is opened on a small screen, the layout will float to the left, and text is aligned to the center page.
+The paragraphs are developed to display its context underneath each other as a column.

 ## CONTACT

-The contact page consists in a form for the potencial employer be in touch to send assements tests from enterivew process, or potencial projects to work togheter.
+The contact page consists of a form for potential recruiters to be in touch to send assessment tests, projects, and any other text inputs.

-The method applied to develope this page was as per below:
+The method applied to develop this page is described as per below: <br>

-Header
-- Introduction section wrapped with a profile image and greetings.
-An zoom anitation with a scale from 0.9 to 1.0 was applied;
-- Hamburger and nav button with transform translatex (0) applied bringing an animation to hide the navigation buttons from main menu on the home page.<br>

 Form
-- Inputs for name, e-mail, and project description.
-All inputs are required and placeholder fields applied;
+- Name, e-mail, and project description inputs;
-- Button to submit the input text entered with a boostrap anination button applied.
+- Required attribute;
+- Placeholder fields;
+- Submission button;
+- Boostrap effects.

 ## DOWNLOAD CV LINK

-Located on the footer, this is a navbar which gives an option for recruiters to download my CV in pdf, and print that as part of tradicional way for some recruiters.
+Located on the footer section, this anchor link gives an option for recruiters who wish to download the CV in pdf version.

+To keep the user on the main page, a "target_blank" attribute is applied to open the download page in a new tab.

 ## MOBILE WIREFRAMES